dploeger/godot-migrationnotes/README.md

 ## Signals

-Some signal names have been changed:
+Some signal names have been changed.
+They mostly moved from present tense to past tense:

 * mouse_enter => mouse_entered
 * mouse_exit => mouse_exited